-Studies done in countries with breed-discriminatory laws, such as the United Kingdom, Spain and Germany, found that these laws didn’t reduce the number of dog bites or improve public safety.
-Based on these studies and concerns about property rights infringement, the American Bar Association, the National Animal Control Association and the American Veterinary Medical Association don’t support breed discrimination.
+Studies done in countries with breed-specific laws, such as the United Kingdom, Spain and Germany, found that these laws didn’t reduce the number of dog bites or improve public safety.
+Based on these studies and concerns about property rights infringement, the American Bar Association, the National Animal Control Association and the American Veterinary Medical Association don’t support breed restrictions.
 Instead, they support laws that go after the real problem: the behavior of the individual dog and the behavior of the reckless or negligent owner.

 Scientific studies have proven that pit bull terriers are just as safe and gentle as any other dog.
 In fact, they have ranked better than golden retrievers or border collies on temperament tests, according to the American Temperament Test Society.
 Given a loving home and caring people, pit bull terriers can be man’s best friend.
 There’s a reason they used to be called “America’s dog.”
 Instead of punishing innocent dogs, let’s hold owners accountable and responsible for animals who are actually dangerous.

 By working together, we can ensure that every pet receives a loving home.
 This humane goal is being achieved in many communities throughout the United States.
 Your community can achieve it, too, and Best Friends is there to help.
 For more information please contact Lee Greenwood, Esq., at email@example.com or Ledy VanKavage, Esq., at firstname.lastname@example.org.

 - It violates basic property rights.